 Physical therapists use precise exercises and specialized equipment to help rehabilitate your physical abilities.
 They routinely start treatment with an intake appointment.
 At this time your physical therapist will assess your condition and create a plan for rehabilitation.
 You may need physical therapy after an injury, because of aging, or due to some birth defects.
 Doctors also usually recommend physical therapy after orthopedic surgery.

 Purpose of physical therapy after surgery

-During the healing period following a surgery, it is essential that you follow your physical therapy plan.
+During the healing period following surgery, it is essential that you follow your physical therapy plan.
 This will include a combination of office visits and exercises to perform at home.
-When you faithfully complete your physical therapy recommendations, you give your bones, muscles and soft tissues the best opportunity to heal properly.
+When you faithfully complete your physical therapy recommendations, you give your bones, muscles, and soft tissues the best opportunity to heal properly.
 Disregarding the recommendations of your physical therapist can: